 Safer Injection Drug Use

-Injecting drugs can be a risky business: bad dope, bad cut, abscesses, nerve damage, embolisms, over- doses, & collapsed veins.
+Injecting drugs can be a risky business: bad dope, bad cut, abscesses, nerve damage, embolisms, overdoses, & collapsed veins.
 But you can make injecting safer by following a few simple rules.
 NCHRC does not encourage drug use, we encourage safer use for active injectors to prevent HIV and hepatitis.
+Lowering disease transmission saves tax payer money on disease treatment and decreasing the amount of syringes with HIV and hepatitis in the community promotes public safety.

 Tips for injectors